-A preliminary review of the Independent Hearing and Assessment Panel (IHAP) model was conducted by the Department, with support from the Boston Consulting Group.
+A preliminary review of the local planning panel (LPP) model was conducted by the Department, with support from the Boston Consulting Group.

-The review report (PDF, 1.05MB) (see Downloads section below) summarises the planning system improvements associated with introducing IHAPs, examines the NSW IHAP model against practices in other jurisdictions, and details the additional measures to strengthen the IHAP model.
+The review report (PDF, 1.05MB) (see Downloads section below) summarises the planning system improvements associated with introducing LPPs (colloquially known as IHAPs), examines the NSW LPP model against practices in other jurisdictions, and details the additional measures to strengthen the LPP model.

 The review identified that, relative to other Australian jurisdictions with determinative panels, the NSW model has effective measures in place to ensure panel independence, minimise corruption risk, and guard against dysfunction.
 The strengths of the current model include: